Terms & Conditions

 24. Attendance at the heats and semi-finals is solely at applicants own cost and risk.
 The BBC will not reimburse travel expenses incurred to attend any heat or semi-finals.

-25. Successful runners up from the heats will be notified on or after Monday 24th July 2017.
-A minimum of three runner ups across all heats will go through to each semi-final.
+25. Successful runners up from the heats will be notified on or after Wednesday 17th July 2019.
+A minimum of two runner ups across all heats will go through to each semi-final.

-26. The semi-finals will be recorded on Saturday 5th and Sunday 6th August 2017 in Edinburgh and broadcast as two programmes with six contenders in each programme.
+26. The semi-finals will be recorded on Sunday 4th August and Wednesday 7th August 2019 in Edinburgh and broadcast as two programmes on BBC Radio 4 Extra with five contenders in each programme.

-27. Each contender will be required to perform five minutes maximum of original material which the BBC will edit, at its sole discretion, for broadcast purposes.
+27. Each contender will be required to perform seven minutes maximum of original material which the BBC will edit, at its sole discretion, for broadcast purposes.

-28. The judging panel at the semi-finals will choose a minimum of three acts from each semi-final who will go forward to the final.
+28. The judging panel at the semi-finals will choose a minimum of two acts from each semi-final who will go forward to the final.

-29. The final will be broadcast live on Sunday 13th August 2017 from Edinburgh.
+29. The final will be broadcast live on BBC Radio 4 on Thursday 15th August 2019 from Edinburgh.

-30. The final will contain a minimum of six finalists, who will each perform up to five minutes of material.
+30. The final will contain a minimum of five finalists, who will each perform up to six minutes of material.

 31. Once all entrants have performed, the judging panel will decide the winner.

 32. The winner of the BBC Introducing Radio 4 Comedy Award will receive £1,000 and a 15 minute audio script commission from BBC Studios Comedy.